 Complete the BCM Supplemental Application and Submit Fee

 Baylor requires that every applicant complete a Supplemental Application.
+The supplemental application provides candidates with the opportunity to indicate a graduate program of interest and their primary research interest.
 The application opens July 1 and does not require an invitation to apply.
-The Supplemental Application may be submitted at any time but must be received electronically by November 1 by all candidates.
-The supplemental application provides candidates with the opportunity to indicate a program of interest and their primary research interest.
+The Supplemental Application may be submitted at any time but must be received electronically by Oct.
+1.

 Complete the CASPer Test

-All materials must be received by Nov.
+All materials must be received by Oct.
 1 for MSTP applicants.
-This includes your AMCAS application, your medical school supplemental application, and your letters of recommendation.
+The Admissions Committee will not review an applicant’s file until the following are received: verified AMCAS application, BCM supplemental application and fee, letters of recommendation, MCAT scores, and CASPer scores.
 MSTP applicants are strongly advised to submit medical school applications early in the admissions process, preferably during the summer months.